 There’s some browning on the outsides, but not a ton.

-Rest the Prime Rib Now, Not At the End
+Rest the Beef Now, Not At the End

 It’s most common to let meat rest at the very end of cooking, before serving, but here we’re going to do something better.
 Resting the beef now means we can slice and serve the beef later immediately out of the oven, when the exterior is piping hot, sizzling, and browned.